Glasgow Prestwick Airport

-History
+Prestwick has a long historical connection with transatlantic flight, being part of the Atlantic Bridge route between Europe and North America, and remains an important hub for the United States Air Force and Royal Canadian Air Force, who use it as a refuelling stop.
+The airport is also the favoured airport used by Air Force One whenever the President of the United States is visiting Scotland.
+The operations centre of Shanwick Oceanic Control is located close to the airport, which controls all air traffic on the north eastern quadrant of the North Atlantic Ocean, including Scottish airspace (Scottish Area Control Centre), as well as the airspace over much of the north of England, the Midlands and the north of Wales.

+Early history

+Origins and passenger facilities

 Passenger facilities were added in 1938.
 These were used until further investment made Prestwick compatible with jet transportation.
 The October 1946 USAAF diagram shows a 6600 ft runway 14/32, with a 4500 ft runway 8/26 crossing just west of its midpoint.
 In 1958, runway 13/31 was 7000 ft long; in May 1960, the runway's extension to 9800 ft opened.

 A parallel taxiway, link road and an all-new terminal building were opened by the Queen Mother in 1964.
-The extension of Runway 13/31 caused considerable disruption to road users, for the main road from Monkton into Prestwick now crossed the tarmac of the runway.
+The extension of runway 13/31 caused considerable disruption to road users, for the main road from Monkton into Prestwick now crossed the tarmac of the runway.
 This was controlled by a "level crossing" system until a new perimeter road was completed.